OSGeo/gdal/doc/source/programs/gdaldem.rst

 Description
 -----------

-The :program:`gdaldem` generally assumes that x, y and z units are identical.
+The :program:`gdaldem` generates output rasters using different algorithms for terrain analysis.

+In general, it assumes that x, y and z units are identical.
+However, for hillshade and slope computation, starting with GDAL 3.11, if none of :option:`-scale`, :option:`-xscale` and :option:`-yscale` are specified, and the CRS is a geographic or projected CRS, :program:`gdaldem` will automatically determine the appropriate ratio from the units of the CRS, as well as the potential value of the units of the raster band (as returned by :cpp:func:`GDALRasterBand::GetUnitsType`, if it is metre, foot international or US survey foot).
+Note that for geographic CRS, the result for source datasets at high latitudes may be incorrect, and prior reprojection to a polar projection might be needed.

-If x (east-west) and y (north-south) units are identical, but z (elevation) units are different, the scale (-s) option can be used to set the ratio of vertical units to horizontal.
+For hillshade and slope computation, if x (east-west) and y (north-south) units are identical, but z (elevation) units are different, the :option:`-scale` option (or :option:`-xscale` and :option:`-yscale`) can be used to set the ratio of vertical units to horizontal.
 For LatLong projections near the equator, where units of latitude and units of longitude are similar, elevation (z) units can be converted to be compatible